 After eight months of worsening pain, I travelled for Alexander lessons and finally found the help I needed.
 I remember standing beside my teacher and smiling as my whole body spontaneously unwound.
 It was the first time since the wreck that I could fully turn my head.
 This dramatic turning point in my healing is what spurred my decision to become a teacher.

-I began practicing mindfulness before I had a name for it.
-The Alexander Technique doesn't use the term mindfulness, but nevertheless it teaches mindfulness of the body, non-judgment, beginner’s mind, and attending to the present moment as fundamental skills.
+F.M.
+Alexander practiced mindfulness before there was a name for it.
+The Alexander Technique doesn't use the term mindfulness, but nevertheless, it teaches mindfulness of the body, non-judgment, beginner’s mind, and attending to the present moment as fundamental skills.

 I am certified to teach mindfulness as a volunteer at the Morgan County Correctional State Prison.